 Now that we’re done with getting the location updates, the next part is to send those location updates to server.
 Previously I had used HERE positioning SDK to get the location updates of the driver’s vehicle; now for sending these locations to the HERE server, I am using HERE’s GPS tracking API.
 It provides yet another feature, tracking API in which it exposes a set of REST APIs and client libraries.
 That enables location tracking and geofencing for a variety of device form-factors including small-footprint (small memory and processing power) devices.
 I’ve used android’s retrofit library to call API for sending location you can use anything you want.

 Like I mentioned previously, geofence creation part is done through our backend.
 All I had to focus on is sending a location from the device at a regular basis.
 Now before sending locations to HERE API, we have to register our device to HERE server.
 It will help HERE to track our particular device while sending notifications.
 I’m not going to explain the process of device registration as it is well explained in HERE tracking documentation (https://developer.here.com/documentation/tracking/api-reference-swagger.html#).

 Now once the task of geofence creation, device registration and location sending is done, the rest of the work is done by HERE.
 HERE continuously analyzes the device’s location and checks if the device enters or exits geofence that it is registered to.

-The event when the device enters or exits the geofence is termed as transition event.
+The event when the device enters or exits the geofence is termed as a transition event.
 These transition events are stored in the transition log.
 These logs include all the details of events including where a device almost crossed a geofence boundary.
 A webhook notification is created every time a device enters or exits an associated geofence.
 We can list all the devices associated with that particular HERE account and all geofences being created.
 We can also list all the geofences that a particular device is associated with, all transition events and many more.
-From here we can monitor and analyze the devices, geofences and log transitions in HERE‘s graphical user interface .
+From here we can monitor and analyze the devices, geofences and log transitions in HERE‘s the graphical user interface.

 My experience with HERE